 Familial primary hypomagnesemia with hypercalciuria and nephrocalcinosis without severe ocular involvement (FHHN) is a form of familial primary hypomagnesemia (FPH; see this term), characterized by recurrent urinary tract infections, nephrolithiasis, bilateral nephrocalcinosis, renal magnesium (Mg) wasting, hypercalciuria and kidney failure.

-To date, more than 110 individuals have been reported in the worldwide literature.
+To date, more than 110 individuals have been reported in the literature.

-FHHN has a childhood onset and the clinical manifestations are recurrent urinary tract infection, polyuria, polydipsia, enuresis, hematuria or renal stones, nephrolithiasis and bilateral nephrocalcinosis.
-Some patients fail to thrive during early childhood and experience seizures, vomiting, abdominal pain, muscular tetanies and rarely rickets.
-Ocular involvement is rare and when observed is relatively mild (myopia, hypermetropia, astygmatism and strabism).
+FHHN has an onset in childhood and the clinical manifestations are recurrent urinary tract infections, polyuria, polydipsia, enuresis, hematuria, nephrolithiasis and bilateral nephrocalcinosis.
+Some patients fail to thrive during early childhood and experience seizures, vomiting, abdominal pain, tetany and rarely rickets.
+Ocular involvement is rare and when observed it is relatively mild (myopia, hypermetropia, astigmatism and strabism).
 Approximately one third of patients progress to renal failure or end-stage renal disease (ESRD) during adolescence.

 Transmission is autosomal recessive.
-Genetic counseling should be offered to at-risk couples (both individuals are carriers of a disease-causing mutation) informing them of the 25% chance of having an affected child.
+Genetic counseling should be offered to at-risk couples (both individuals are carriers of a disease-causing mutation) informing them of the 25% risk of having an affected child.